NeuronActivation/ultimate-brainfuck/README.md

 # ultimate-brainfuck

-Ultimate brainfuck is an brainfuck variant with an evil twist.
+Ultimate brainfuck is a brainfuck variant with an evil twist.

 A counter is added to brainfuck programming.
-This counter starts from zero and increases by one for every character in the ultimate brainfuck program.
+This counter starts from zero and increases by one for every character in the Ultimate brainfuck program.

 Every character is moved times the value of the counter.
 So, a brainfuck program with fifty characters the last character would have to be moved fifty times.